 Between 2004 and 2009 he has been in charge of the Environment and Energy Strategies Lecture of the International Master of Science for Project Management for Environmental and Energy Engineering at the Ecole des Mines in Nantes, France.

 From 2000 to 2010 he was an occasional advisor to the German Environment Ministry.
 In 2006-2007 he assessed nuclear decommissioning and waste management funding issues on behalf of the European Commission.
 In 2005-2006 he was appointed as nuclear security specialist to advise the UK Committee on Radioactive Waste Management (CoRWM).
 1998-2003 he was an advisor to the French Environment Minister’s Office and to the Belgian Minister for Energy and Sustainable Development.

-Mycle Schneider has given evidence and held briefings at national Parliaments in 15 countries and at the European Parliament.
+Mycle Schneider has given evidence and held briefings at national Parliaments in 16 countries and at the European Parliament.
 He has advised Members of the European Parliament from four different groups over the past 28 years.
-He has given lectures or had teaching appointments at 20 universities and engineering schools in 10 countries.
+He has given lectures or had teaching appointments at over 20 universities and engineering schools in 10 countries.

 In 1997 he was honored with the Right Livelihood Award (“Alternative Nobel Prize”).